milesj/boost/docs/debug.md

 ### Invariant Messages

 Invariant debugging logs either a success or a failure message, depending on the truthy evaluation of a condition.
-This can be achieved with `debugger.invariant()`, which requires the condition to evaluate, a message to always display, and a success and failure message.
+This can be achieved with `debugger.invariant(condition: boolean, message: string, pass: string, fail: string)`, which requires the condition to evaluate, a message to always display, and a success and failure message.

 ```ts
 debug.invariant(fs.existsSync(filePath), 'Does file exist?', 'Yes!', 'No');